This photo of

 In the 1901 census the Hall was occupied

 by George Bagnall and his family.
-He was
+George was most

 likely to be the first person